taiwoyusuf/taiwoyusuf.github.io/index.md

 ---

 ## Overview
-COBIT-Chain™ is a governance-first assurance concept for regulated environments—designed to improve auditability, control evidence, and operational accountability across high-compliance processes (e.g., clinical trials and regulated IT operations).
+COBIT-Chain™ is a governance-first assurance concept for regulated environments-designed to improve auditability, control evidence, and operational accountability across high-compliance processes (e.g., clinical trials and regulated IT operations).
 The framework emphasizes controls, traceability, and implementation blueprints rather than building a full platform.

 ---